For many IoT projects, relying on the cloud for data storage and analysis is inefficient has many limitations, including:

 In order to help you in choosing the best IoT database for your next project swiftly, we had a look around and compared available databases.
 Here is a list of IoT databases for use on the edge:

-ObjectBox is a fast, object-oriented, ACID-compliant database with strong relation support.
+is a fast, object-oriented, ACID-compliant database with strong relation support.
 It was designed specifically for Edge IoT and embedded and mobile applications.
 ObjectBox has a memory footprint of less than 1 MB.
 Language support includes C, Go, Java, Kotlin, Swift, Python (Beta), and Dart.
-Centralized synchronization support is currently in its alpha stage and P2P synchronization is a work in progress.
+Centralized synchronization support is now available for early access and distributed / P2P synchronization is a work in progress; ObjectBox also offers a time series feature, optimized for time series data.

-Realm, which has been acquired by MongoDB in summer 2019, is an ACID-compliant NoSQL database.
+which was acquired by MongoDB in summer 2019, is an ACID-compliant NoSQL database.
 It has been strongly focused on mobile platforms from its start and is only beginning to move into IoT.
 It offers central as well as P2P synchronization.
 Supported languages include Java, Kotlin, Swift, C# and NodeJS.

 Let us know your thoughts!